amyjko/critically-conscious-computing/chapters/abstractions.md

 * Operating system developers, tasked with reliably executing the programs that a user wants to be run, do not have to understand the particular details of how computer hardware works, because those details have been hidden, allowing developers to think of computers as machines that run programs reliably.
 Their only job is to think about how to make sure those programs execute quickly, efficiently using the shared resources of a computer.

-* Software developers, tasked with writing computer programs, do not have to understand how an operating system works, because details and nuances about its resources have been hidden behind ideas like “processes” and “memory”, rather than the much more complicated details of how instructors are moved from memory to CPU, and done so efficiently.
+* Software developers, tasked with writing computer programs, do not have to understand how an operating system works, because details and nuances about its resources have been hidden behind ideas like "processes" and "memory", rather than the much more complicated details of how instructors are moved from memory to CPU, and done so efficiently.
 Their only job is to decide how to write programs to meet requirements.

 * Software users, trying to use computer programs, do not have to understand how the programs are implemented in code, because the details about a program’s implementation have been hidden behind user interfaces that take input and respond with output, but hide everything else.
 Our only job as users is to work and play with computers.